IsekaiDetectiveAgency/KLP/README.md

 Mac: idk just somehow run it using java

 android: .jar files aren't made for android but you can run them using a terminal app for example:termux and open the .jar app like in Linux (most likely installing java on the terminal app is required)

+ios: I have no idea, but if an terminal app exists there you should be able to do it